DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 	- Make sure the name starts with `Narrative.Flags.`
 	- Make sure the "Source" file is `DefaultGameplayTags.ini`

-### Add it to the Character's Collection of Dialogue
+### [!]
+Add an Interaction to the Character's Collection of Dialogue

 This is a new step that was added to make it easier to apply true or false flags to multiple dialogue interactions at once without having to open each interaction individually.

 1. Navigate to the `/All/Game/Avernoth/Narrative/InteractionCollections` folder.
-Here,
-2.
+Here, you'll find the "interaction collections" for each character.
+2. Open the interaction collection for the character you want to add the interaction to.
+For example, if you want to add an interaction to Magnus, open `DIS_Collection_Magnus`.
+3. In the "Dialogue Interactions" section, click the `+` button to add a new interaction.
+In the empty slot, select the interaction you just created from the dropdown list.

+#### Creating a New Interaction Collection

+If you want to create a new interaction collection for a character that doesn't have one yet, follow these steps:

 # Testing out the Dialogue